Integrating Network and Attack Graphs for Service-Centric Impact Analysis: Method

-The start and end states are connected to the relevant network nodes with \emph{directed} links as shown in Figure~\ref{sfig:example_combined}.
-They are only connected to those network nodes that are affected by attack states that are directly connected to the start or end state in the attack graph.
-The direction of the links is from the start state towards the network and from the network towards the end state.
-All added directed and undirected links are set to a weight of $1.0$, which denotes a probability of 100\% connection between the attack states and the nodes to which they connect.
-The attack vectors ($EN$), as represented in the attack graph, are not actually present in the combined graph but are left in Figure~\ref{sfig:example_combined} with decreased opacity for demonstration purposes.
+The start and end states are connected to the relevant network nodes with \emph{directed} links following the flow of an attack as shown in Fig.~\ref{sfig:example_combined}.
+The start state is connected to those network nodes whose attack states are directly reachable from the start state, and the end state is connected from those network nodes whose attack states can directly reach the end state in the attack graph.
+All added directed and undirected links are set to the constant weight of $1.0$, which denotes the probability of 100\% connection between the attack states and the nodes to which they connect.
+The vulnerabilities ($EN$), as represented in the attack graph, are not actually present in the combined graph but are left in Fig.~\ref{sfig:example_combined} with decreased opacity for demonstration purposes.

-The network graph link weights ($w_n$) can be interpreted to represent, e.g., the probabilities of working routing between the nodes, the probabilities of the attack passing the network intrusion detector or a combination of different probabilities.
-For the purposes of demonstrating our model, we assume that the network-level probabilities are aggregated into single values and that the pairwise node-to-node probabilities are equal in both directions, although neither is a restriction of the model.
+The link weights $w_n \in [0, 1]$ of a network graph represent the probability of a successful communication between connected nodes.
+They can also be interpreted as, e.g., the probabilities of working routing between the nodes, the probabilities of the attack passing the network intrusion detector or a combination of different probabilities.
+Since the practical estimation of $w_n$ is outside the scope of this study, we vary its value to explore its influence on the model.

+For the purposes of demonstrating behaviour of our model, we assume that the network-level probabilities are aggregated into single values and, as is common in physical network infrastructures that the pairwise node-to-node probabilities are equal in both directions, although neither is a restriction of the model.

 Our analysis of an attack is based on both the attack graph and the combined graph.
 While the attack graph can be used for the analysis of exploitability and impact of an attack, the combined graph takes into account the possibility of the attack at the network level.
-For example, in Figure~\ref{sfig:example_init} there are two possible attack paths: $(E1,E2,E6)$ and $(E3,E4,E5)$.
+For example, in Fig.~\ref{sfig:example_init} there are two possible attack paths: $(E1,E2,E6)$ and $(E3,E4,E5)$.
 If for any reason the service in node~2 is unreachable from node~1, the former attack path is no longer possible.
-This can be clearly seen in the combined graph in Figure~\ref{sfig:example_combined}: the attack vector $E2$ cannot be exploited if node~2 and, thus, the attack state $S3$ is unreachable from $S2$.
+This can be clearly seen in the combined graph in Fig.~\ref{sfig:example_combined}: the vulnerability $E2$ cannot be exploited if node~2 and, thus, the attack state $S3$ is unreachable from $S2$.
 However, the other attack path traversing through the service in node~3 is still possible as it is independent of the service in node~2.